Copper-Gio/Open-Source-Android-TV/README.md

 # Open Source Android TV

-:tv:

 A little guide that brings to you a few smart TV Operating Systems, Devices and Softwares

-Open Source :fire:
+Open Source

-Easy install applications :sunglasses:
+Easy install applications

 ## Contents